-- 1. Paras Ram, Export: What, When, How, Anupam Publications, New Delhi - 2.
-Khurana, P.K., Export Management, Galgotia Publishing, New Delhi - 3.
-Shavaramu, Export Marketing A Practical Guide for Exporters, Wheeler Publishing, New Delhi - 4.
-Govt of India, An Overview of Customs, Commissionate of Customs and ICDs, New Delhi - 5.
-Govt. of India, Ministry of Commerce and Industry Handbook of Procedure, Govt. of India, New Delhi
+1. Paras Ram, Export: What, When, How, Anupam Publications, New Delhi

+2. Khurana, P.K., Export Management, Galgotia Publishing, New Delhi

+3. Shavaramu, Export Marketing - A Practical Guide for Exporters, Wheeler Publishing, New Delhi

+4. Govt of India, An Overview of Customs, Commissionate of Customs and ICDs, New Delhi 5.
+Govt. of India, Ministry of Commerce and Industry - Handbook of Procedure, Govt. of India, New Delhi

-- 1. One case study be discussed per unit in the class. - 2.
-Instruction for External Examiner: The question paper will have two sections.
-Section'A' shall comprise 8 questions (2 questions from each unit).
-The students will be required to attempt four questions (one question from each unit).
-Section 'B' will contain one CASE STUDY which will be compulsory.
-All the five questions will carry equal marks.
+- 1. Instructions for External Examiner: The question paper shall be divided in two sections.
+Section 'A' shall comprise of eight short answer type questions from whole of the syllabus carrying two marks each, which shall be compulsory.
+Answer to each question should not exceed 50 words normally. - 2.
+Section 'B' shall comprise 8 questions (2 questions from each unit).
+The students will be required to attempt four questions selecting one question from each unit. - 3.
+All questions will carry equal marks.